 - Program content that enables students to analyze and solve logistical problems with integrated and systematic approaches in companies

-- Discussion of case studies and learning based on advanced international practices by invited experienced German professors and top managers of leading international companies
+- Case studies and review of learning based on advanced international best practices provided by invited experienced German professors and top managers of leading international companies

 - Advanced logistics lab and hands-on training using unique software (PTV Visum / Vissim / Vistro, SAP ERP, AnyLogic)

-- 3rd Semester training in Germany and German Companies; Possibility of Internship in the 4th Semester
+- Lecture courses in 3rd semester training in Germany; Possibility of Internship in the 4th Semester in German companies

 - Work on a master thesis under the guidance of a German professor